[email protected]

-In the plumbing market, Schedule 40 and Schedule 80 pipes are two common options.
-Although they are both solid pipes used in different applications, there are some significant differences between them.
-Understanding these differences is critical to properly selecting piping for specific project needs.
+In the world of industrial, commercial, and civil piping systems, the correct selection of pipe specifications is the cornerstone of project success, safety, and cost-effectiveness.
+Among the many specifications in the piping market, Schedule 40 and Schedule 80 are undoubtedly the two most widely used.
+Although they are both solid pipes used for different purposes, what are the differences between them?
+Understanding these differences is crucial to correctly selecting pipes for specific project needs.

 What is a Pipe Schedule?